vintage-maeve/Data_quality/README.md

 In order to start using the notebook, upload the data set using either of the 2 provided methods:
 1. `Direct upload` - change the value of the `file_path` variable to the file path of the desired data set
 1. `Use the upload widget` - select the file that you want to upload and then run the cell named `Validating data upload`, which extracts the content of the uploaded data set.
 You can also visualize a preview of the data set as a confirmation that you have indeed uploaded the correct file.

+## Assessment of data quality

 The following techniques are used for **assessing the quality of the data set**:
 1. `General data set metadata` - shows some descriptive and structural metadata that offer users some insights about the content of the data and its structure.